dturvene/tensorflow2_python3/README.md

 * host_gpu_build: build a custom GPU docker image use a base of `tensorflow/tensorflow:latest-gpu-py3`.
 Name the image using the `GPU_IMG` environment variable.

+### ml.sh GPU execution
+There is one host-side function to start a container for `GPU_IMG`.
+On exit, the container will be removed.

 * host_gpu_run: start a container for `GPU_IMG`.

+There is one guest-side function to regresstion test GPU and X11 functionality.

 * guest_gpu_test: regression test a GPU-enabled docker container.

 ## ml.Dockerfile